[Updated 12/20/2021] Personally, I’d argue that the best Western NC small towns easily rank among the best small towns in America on the whole.

-Located south of Asheville off of I-26, Hendersonville is rapidly moving towards becoming a bona fide suburb.
-But its Main Street makes it unavoidable on a list of quaint towns in North Carolina.
+Located south of Asheville off of I-26, Hendersonville NC has an exceptionally walkable Main Street that makes it unavoidable on a list of quaint towns in North Carolina.

-Historic downtown Hendersonville has the old school, rural feel, but also offers up diverse eateries and worldy shops in addition to a general store and killer instrument depot.
+Historic downtown Hendersonville has the old school, rural feel, but also offers up excellent restaurants and worldy shops in addition to a general store and killer instrument depot.

-Festivals and street dances are regular events in Hendersonville from spring (Garden Jubilee) through autumn (Apple Festival).
+Festivals and street dances are regular events in Hendersonville from spring (the Garden Jubilee) through autumn (the annual Apple Festival).

-From Hendersonville, it’s just a quick jaunt to reach Pisgah National Forest, the Blue Ridge Parkway, and Asheville.
+From Hendersonville, it’s just a quick jaunt to Mills River, where you’ll find the state-of-the-art Sierra Nevada Brewery.